 We love stories.

+Check out the 10 Best Story Telling Video Games of all time.
 What more, we love the mediums we use to tell these stories, but, we also delight in finding new ways to tell them.
 Cave paintings?
 Check!
 Plays?
 Check!
 Books?
 Check!
 E-Books?
 Sure, Check!
 Movies?
 Hells yes!
 Check!
 TV?
 You betcha!
 Check!
 Poetry?
 Obviously!
 Check!
 Youtube videos?
 Sure, why not?
 Check!
-Videogames?
+Video games?
 Huh?
 Wut?

 I’m going to be honest with you (and you’re just going to have to trust me on this point, otherwise one of us is just going to be left glaring a the other person and that’s just going to make the house plants uncomfortable)….
 I love to read, fiction mostly, but pour enough liquid boredom in the old thought machine and I’ll pretty much read anything.
 Recently though my thoughts have paraded down streets that I had not seriously considered to be a storytelling medium, but, upon reflection, it is very obviously a storytelling medium.